 How to get rid of bedbugs

-It's unlikely you'll find bedbugs in your own bed at home, but if you're moving into a rental home that's furnished with a bed already or are sending a teenager off to university, it might be something you need to deal with.
+It's unlikely you'll find bedbugs in your own bed at home, but if you're moving into a rental home that's furnished with a bed already or are sending a teenager off to university, these might be pests you need to deal with.

 If you do find them in a mattress, our best advice is to buy a new one if you can; bed bugs are very hard to get rid of (you'll need to call in a specialist contractor) and although they don't carry disease, their bites are itchy and annoying.
 They can infest more than just mattresses, quickly finding their way into furniture, laundry and luggage – worth knowing if you've holidayed somewhere infested.